What to Know About Metro’s Proposed Fare Hikes, Bus Cuts

-Big changes could be coming for Metro riders as the Board is set to discuss new proposals that could cut some services and also cost riders a little more money, News4 partner WTOP reports.
+Big changes could be coming for Metro riders as the transit agency's board is set to discuss new proposals that could cut some services and also cost riders a little more money, News4 partner WTOP reports.

-The Metro Board is set to meet on Thursday to discuss proposals for the budget year that begins on July 1.
+The Metro Board is set to meet Thursday to discuss proposals for the budget year that begins July 1.

 Metro told WTOP the agency is looking at cuts to some rail service that could save the transit agency $3.6 million.
-Proposals include cutting some weekday service between 5-6 a.m. and one-way trains on the Green and Orange lines.
+Proposals include reducing weekday service between 5 and 6 a.m. and cutting some one-way trains on the Green and Orange lines.

 Local